Analysis Based on factual reporting, although it incorporates the expertise of the author/producer and may offer interpretations and conclusions.

 Still the pipeline remains on the Tribe’s land.

 In 2017 the Tribe doubled down, passing a resolution insisting the pipeline be decommissioned and removed from the reservation.
 And in 2019, the Bad River Tribal Council sued Enbridge for violating its treaty rights.

 Enbridge offered $24 million to settle the lawsuit.

-Bad River Tribal Chairman Mike Wiggins, who was Tribal chair from 2017 to 2023, declined to settle and persisted with legal action.
-When I asked Wiggins in 2023 what this money could do for the Tribe, Wiggins replied with a question of his own: “How much is your water worth?”
+The Bad River Tribal Council declined to settle and persisted with legal action.
+When I asked then-Tribal Chairman Mike Wiggins in 2023 what this money could do for the Tribe, Wiggins replied with a question of his own: “How much is your water worth?”

 The pipeline, should it leak, threatens the very thing that brought the Tribe to this land and allowed its members to thrive.